t-minini/devon-rex-pp1-ci/README.md

 ## Description

-Discover all things Devon Rex—history, traits, care tips, and fun facts about this enchanting cat breed.
+Discover all things Devon Rex — history, traits and care tips for this enchanting cat breed.
 Your go-to resource for all things Devon Rex!

 You can visit the live website [here!](https://t-minini.github.io/devon-rex-p1-ci/)